 15 weeks / ~4 months

-I had bought my round trip ticket way in advanced so I had a fixed timeline of about 4 months from June to September 2016 to explore Europe, with London as my chosen base to fly in and out off.
+I bought my round trip ticket way in advanced so I had a fixed timeline of about 4 months from June to September 2016 to explore Europe, with London as my chosen base to fly in and out off.
 The pros: knowing the parameters of my trip, saving some money by booking early.
-On the other hand, it then meant having to make plans around my fixed dates and flights which were not always the most convenient – my last destination was actually Berlin but I had to fly back to London because that was where my return ticket was from.
+On the other hand, it meant having to make plans around my fixed dates and flights which were not always the most convenient – my last destination was actually Berlin but I had to fly back to London because that was where my return ticket was from.

 I flew into London to visit friends and attend a friend’s wedding, popped over to Zurich to visit another friend, and embarked on the great Balkan escapade over a lovely summer starting from Slovenia.
 After 2 weeks in Croatia and realising I didn’t actually have that much time for the entire Balkan region, I headed northwards after Dubrovnik towards the Baltic states until I hit Tallinn in Estonia.
 Then I flew to Amsterdam (just because I’d always wanted to see it), took a detour to Kenya and back to Berlin (also just because), before heading back to Heathrow and an insane dash to the airport to catch my flight home, phew!